nogibjj/Xianjing_Huang_Individual_Project_2/README.md

 ```
 `Cargo.toml`: Package and dependencies.

 `sqlite/src/lib.rs`:
+- `extract`: Extract a dataset from a url to a file path.
 - `create_table`: Create a table.
 - `load_data_from_csv`: Load data from a file path to a table.
 - `drop_table`: Drop a table.
+- `create_exec`: Insert a record in the table.
-- `query_exec`: Read records in table.
+- `read_exec`: Read records in table.
 - `update_exec`: Update a record in the table.
-- `insert_exec`: Insert a record in the table.
 - `delete_exec`: Delete a record in the table.

 `sqlite/src/main.rs`:
-Handle CLI features by parsing input as one of 7 options: Create, Query, Drop, Load, Insert, Update, Delete.
+Handle CLI features by parsing input as one of 8 options (ETL-CRUD): Extract, Create, Load, Query, Insert, Update, Delete, Drop.

 `sqlite/tests/test.rs`: Test for lib.

 `Makefile`: Defines scripts for common project tasks such as cargo check, cargo build.
+Also defines custom tasks to demonstrate extract, load, and CRUD (Create, Read, Update, Delete) operations.

-`CI.yml`: Defines the GitHub Actions workflow for Check, Format, Test, Release, Upload Binary Artifact.
+`CI.yml`: Defines the GitHub Actions workflow for Check, Format, Test, Release, Upload Binary Artifact (Optimized Rust Binary).

 ### Requirements
-* Package a Python script with setuptools or a similar tool
-* Include a user guide on how to install and use the tool
-* Include communication with an external or internal database (NoSQL, SQL, etc) [If you use Rust you can skip the DB part]
+* Rust source code: The code should comprehensively understand Rust's syntax and unique features.
+* Use of LLM: In your README, explain how you utilized an LLM in your coding process.
+* SQLite Database: Include a SQLite database and demonstrate CRUD (Create, Read, Update, Delete) operations.
+* Optimized Rust Binary: Include a process that generates an optimized Rust binary as a Gitlab Actions artifact that can be downloaded.
+* README.md: A file that clearly explains what the project does, its dependencies, how to run the program, and how Gitlab Copilot was used.
+* Github/Gitlab Actions: A workflow file that tests, builds, and lints your Rust code.
+* Video Demo: A YouTube link in README.md showing a clear, concise walkthrough and demonstration of your CLI binary.

 ### Preparation